urumchic/solitaire/readme.md

-There should some description about Solitaire game
+There should some description about Solitaire game.